Everything Works

 Usually, “everything works” simply means the system is still in its early stages.
 Assumptions are hardcoded, implementations are concrete, and nothing has had enough time to push back yet.

-There is no real pressure.
+There is no pressure.
 This is a honeymoon phase: the system functions because the environment remains too forgiving.

 Visibility